The Queen Confirms Crisis Talks Are Over After Finding a “Way Forward” For Meghan and Harry

-Following a day of meetings at Sandringham estate between Queen Elizabeth II about Prince Harry and Meghan Markle's future — after announcing their plans to step down as senior members of the royal family — a statement has been issued by the queen, which reads:
+This news comes after several meetings at the queen’s Sandringham House estate about the future of Prince Harry and Meghan Markle, who announced their plans to step down as senior members of the royal family on Jan.
+8.

-Prince Harry attended a crisis talk meeting with the queen on Jan.
-13, while Meghan is reported to have phoned in from Canada, where her and Archie have been staying.
+Prince Harry attended a crisis meeting with the queen on Jan.
+13, while Meghan was reported to have phoned in from Canada, where she and Archie have been staying.
 Prince William and Prince Charles were also reported to be in attendance to show support and discuss the future of the Sussexes – and no doubt the Cambridges, too.

 As the queen’s statements detail, a lot of thought and discussion went into the future of Meghan and Prince Harry’s young family, including their wish to be financially independent.
 Another separate statement from Buckingham Palace answers many questions and sorts through the complexities presented by such a situation.